Supporting student learning during times of disruption

 Reorganizing course content

 Consider realistic goals for continuing instruction and communicate any changes in the plan to students:

 - What do you think you can realistically accomplish during this time period?
-Do you think you can maintain your original syllabus and schedule?
-What reasonable alterations could or should you make if not?
+Can you (and your students) maintain the pace, quantity, and quality of work outlined in your original syllabus and schedule under the conditions of this disruption?
+If not, what reasonable alterations could you make?

 - Pacing: Given likely differences in pace when teaching remotely, how might the timing of course content, assignments, and assessments need to be adjusted?

-- Reevaluating: Being mindful of your overall learning outcomes, can or will you adjust content, materials, and assignments to more explicitly align with course goals?
+- Reevaluating: Being mindful of your overall learning outcomes, can or will you adjust content, materials, and assignments to more explicitly align with your most essential course goals?